 New Guide to Poetry and Poetics has 19 chapters and an excellent Index and extensive Bibliography.
 It is, in one sense, a truncated history of modern poetry that brings to the reader's attention some quite obscure writings and quotations from famous poets.
 Chapters are arranged so they discuss all aspects of poetry making and appreciation, starting with creative impulses and how poems begin and assessing the relevance of the conscious and unconscious mind.
-Then it moves onto Imagination, Poetic Vision, Madness, Emotion and Thought in poetry. his is an Open Session for All, So Feel FREE TO Share with Your Team, Prospects in All The Appropriate Groups.
+Then it moves onto Imagination, Poetic Vision, Madness, Emotion and Thought in poetry.

-Kangen Pathshala 2.0 Participants and Panelists will get an invitation at 8:00 PM.
 These are followed by Chapter Nine, Meaning in Poetry (p.
 147), which, in my view, is the most important chapter in the book, I discuss this chapter further on.
 Then the book covers discussions on Imagery, Rhyme, Rhythm, Technique and Poetry and Reality and finishes with a chapter of how reading poetry engages and then connects the reader and the poet.